Rogers School District with additional police presence

 “Because it’s nice feeling safe at school and not having to be worried about any of that,” says Maxx.

-Rogers police say in light of the tragic shooting in Texas, it had officers and detectives patrolling all of the Roger schools in addition to their normal police duties.
+Rogers Police says in light of the tragic shooting in Texas, it had officers and detectives patrolling all of the Roger schools in addition to their normal police duties.

 But it wasn’t just Maxx who was pleasantly surprised; his dad says it was also a nice surprise for him at pick up.